dagraham/etm-dgraham/README.md

 ## [The relevant datetime of an item](#toc)

-Used in search and index views.
+Used in relevant and index views.

 - Finished tasks: the datetime given in `@f`.
 - Finished jobs in unfinished tasks: the datetime given in `&f`.